MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-end-user-authentication-teams.md

 You can also enable user authentication within a bot conversation so the bot can:

-- Get a user's basic properties such as user name and ID in bot variables.
+- Get a user's basic properties such as username and ID in bot variables.
 - Prompt a user to sign in using an authentication node, so the bot can retrieve the user's information from a back-end system.
 - Use single sign-on (SSO) on web channels so your users don't need to sign in manually.